-Critical to achieving the Corporate Strategy is having the right people with the right business capabilities in place so that we may provide more information, services and access for customers.
-We will continue to build our people capabilities through implementation of human resource initiatives and workforce plans, which will include leadership development, succession planning and various employee experience programs.
+Critical to achieving the Corporate Strategy is having the right people with the right business capabilities in place to provide more information, improved services and better access for customers.
+ICBC will continue to build its people capabilities through implementation of human resource initiatives and workforce plans, which will include leadership development, succession planning and various employee experience programs.